SylSesay/TipCalculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added color to the app for eye appeal

 ## Video Walkthrough